-- Science and technology development are aided by industrial development.
+- Science and technology development is aided by industrial development.

 - Urbanization follows industrialization.
 Industrialization increases transportation and communication in a specific region.

-- Industrialisation is required to achieve self-sufficiency in defense manufacturing.
+- Industrialization is required to achieve self-sufficiency in defense manufacturing.

 - Trade promotion is aided significantly by industrialization.

 - Rapid industrialization can soon eliminate poverty and unemployment.

 - The industry is regarded as the most important industry for economic development.
 The rapid expansion of national and per capita income is aided by industrial development.